 Import VAT is payable on deliveries that are to remain in Germany (sales).
-Please note: As of 1 July 2021, the tax-free allowance for deliveries to the EU customs territory will cease to apply, i.e. all deliveries will be subject to import VAT (further information can also be requested from the customs authorities- only available in German).
+As of 1 July 2021, the tax-free allowance for deliveries to the EU customs territory ceased to apply, i.e. all deliveries are subject to import VAT and must be declared for import (information on internet customs declaration by the customs authorities- only available in German).

 An A.T.A. carnet should be requested for temporary use of equipment, musical instruments, works of art and set design.
 The London Chamber of Commerce and Industry is responsible for issuing carnets in the United Kingdom (additional information).

 Small items (e.g., musical instruments) transported as carry-on baggage will likely not require a carnet.